-Direct functions from programs to mathematical objects (denotations) by induction on the program syntax (compositional) ignoring intermediate steps and execution details (no state)
+Direct functions from programs to mathematical objects,

+defined by induction on the program syntax,

+ignoring intermediate steps and execution details.(denotations)

+(compositional)

+(no state)

 ⇒ Higher-level, more abstract, more modular.
 Tries to decouple a program meaning from its execution.
 Focus on the mathematical structures that represent programs. (founded by Strachey and Scott in the 70s: [Scott-Strachey71])